-How Do I Explain IFS to My Partner?
+How to Explain IFS to Your Partner

-Start with everyday language
+Tip 1: Start with everyday language

 IFS is based on something we all intuitively understand - we have different parts of ourselves that show up in different situations.
 You might say: